This post may contain affiliate links, please read my Disclosure policy.

 Here are the 5 ways to earn passive income with a photography blog or website.

 1. Create your photography blog.
-This photo blog should teach the visitors using posts and how to guides about your niche.
+This photograph blog should teach the visitors using posts and how to guides about your niche.
 You can also write product reviews that focus on teaching your craft.

 2. Focus on a photography specialty.
 Don’t try to do it all.
 This is good advice for blogging in general, focus your time and energy on 1-3 photo niches.
 Try out different things and stick to the ones you like the most and people engage the most with.

-Developing one or a few niches will allow you to focus your learning, marketing and networking efforts.
+Developing one or a few photograph niches will allow you to focus your learning, marketing and networking efforts.
 Learn to do specifics things related to your photography niche, learn them very well.

 Focusing allows you to create a backbone (1 to 3 themes) for your blog and this makes it easier to monetize.

-Photo specialties ideas for a beginners blog include; Fashion photography, nature photography, sport photography, weddings, architecture, travel, creative, artsy, mobile photography, self-portraits, food photography etc.
+Photo specialties ideas for a beginners blog include; headshot, portrait photographs, fashion photography, nature photography, sport photography, weddings, architecture, travel, creative, artsy, mobile photography, self-portraits, food photography etc.

 3. Promote a few affiliate products or services on your photography blog.
 A big part of your business should be selling.
 This may include selling your own creations or recommending others’ services, as your affiliates.

 You become an affiliate of another business by referring their products/services to your visitors/readers.
 Your visitor uses your affiliate link and make a purchase from the business.
 In return you get an agreed upon commission.